Frequently Asked Questions

 IF YOU CAN NO LONGER ATTEND

-What happens if I want to cancel my place or transfer to another category?
+What happens if I want to cancel my place?

-If you wish to cancel your place due to injury or any other circumstances, your entry fee is non refundable.
-We have listed below your cancellation options (each option will incur a £25 admin fee, unless otherwise stated)
+If you wish to cancel your place due to injury or any other circumstances, unfortunately your entry fee is non refundable.
+We have listed below your options (each option will incur an admin fee).